klipsey/DriverMod/README.md

 TheTimesweeper - Maintaining everything in my absence, making it super easy to get back on my feet, lots of code help and feedback

-Moffein - Also maintained things :-) Riot Shotgun SFX
+Moffein - Also maintained things :-) Riot Shotgun SFX, networking help and great feedback

 Swuff - Code help, feedback, networking help